 All concerts are at Grace Church on-the-Hill, 300 Lonsdale Road.

-Next on the programme is Johannes Brahms’ Schicksalslied, or Song of Destiny.
-Brahms took nearly three years to complete this beautifully lyrical work for chorus and orchestra, as it seems he had trouble deciding how the piece should end.
-I find a certain poignancy in the final phrases for that reason.
-It remains a choral masterpiece, which foreshadows the expression of his German Requiem.
+Next on the programme is Schicksalslied, or Song of Destiny, by Johannes Brahms.
+It took Brahms nearly three years to complete this beautifully lyrical work for chorus and orchestra, as it seems he had trouble deciding how the piece should end.
+He finally decided on a quiet nostalgia in the final phrases as he recalls the opening passage as a distant memory.

-Pax Christi Chorale’s second programme, with concerts on December 16 and 17, is of great French choral works, beginning with Francis Poulenc’s festive Gloria.
-I find it a uniquely joyful work, alternating exuberance and serenity.
-Poulenc’s twentieth-century musical language is colourful with a rhythmic excitement that propels the music forward.
-Four Motets by Maurice Duruflé; Cantique de Jean Racine by Gabriel Fauré; Noël by Charles Gounod; and old Christmas carols from Québec and France, complete this sparkling programme.
+Pax Christi Chorale’s second programme of great French choral works begins with Francis Poulenc’s festive Gloria.
+Also featured on this sparkling program are Quatre Motets by Maurice Duruflé, Cantique de Jean Racine by Gabriel Fauré, Noël by Charles Gounod, and old Christmas carols from Québec and France.

-The final concert of the season, on April 29, offers one of the greatest oratorios ever composed, Franz Joseph Haydn’s Die Schöpfung, or The Creation.
-During my studies in Vienna, I occasionally went to Haydn’s house, now a museum, where he composed this masterpiece.
-Just as it did more than two hundred years ago, his clavichord, a small keyboard instrument used for composing, sits beside his bed where he wrote much of his work.
-One can imagine strains of sublime melodies in the air.
-With marvellous musical depictions of light, stars, oceans and mountains, weather, plants, animals and birds, and all other creatures, The Creation is as captivating and moving to modern audiences as it was in 1798.
+The final concert of the season offers one of the greatest oratorios ever composed, Franz Joseph Haydn’s Die Schöpfung, or The Creation.
+With marvellous musical depictions of light, stars, oceans and mountains, weather, plants, animals, birds, and all other creatures, The Creation is as captivating and moving to modern audiences as it was in 1798.

 Artistic Director Designate